H.R. 4495: SBA Fraud Enforcement Extension Act

 Covers restaurant relief grants

-Applies the same 10-year timeline to the Restaurant Revitalization Fund, which provided pandemic aid to restaurants and similar food businesses.
+Applies the same 10-year deadline to the Restaurant Revitalization Fund, which provided pandemic aid to restaurants, bars, and similar food businesses.

 4

-Does not create new crimes.
-It relies on already existing federal laws covering conspiracy, theft of government money, false statements, fraud, identity-related offenses, and money laundering.
+Creates no new offenses.
+It relies on existing federal laws covering conspiracy, theft of government money, false statements, identity-related fraud, wire and mail fraud, and money laundering.

 5